TarikEl/DoseCalcs/docs/source/GeneralConcept.rst

 Run Modes
 +++++++++

+The [Run Mode] can be one of B(batch), G(Graphical) or Gen(Generation) modes.
+The Graphical mode is used to visualize(v) the geometry read by DoseCalcs, as well as to test the events initial positions by setting the command /TestEventsInitialPositions.
+It allows also the box dimensions visualization by setting the command /ShowSourceBox in the input file.
+As mentioned before, the graphical mode can be used only in sequential and multi-threading computation modes.
+However, MPI computation mode is directed just for Batch and Generation Run Modes.
+The Batch run mode is dedicated to simulation and scoring and the Gen run mode is used for events data generation such as initial positions, energies and momentum directions.

 [Run Mode] : can be : B (Batch "default if we don't set [Run Mode]), G (Graphical), T (Terminal) or Gen (Generation).